mattvenn/raspi-adventure/part5/README.md

 Because we're advanced programmers, we'll focus on the second 2 options.
 If you want to learn about HTML parsing, then have a look at this answer on stack overflow: http://stackoverflow.com/questions/3276040/how-can-i-use-the-python-htmlparser-library-to-extract-data-from-a-specific-div

 It's actually quite a complicated way to complete this task because we only need to match one thing and we know the exact format of it.
-Regular expressions would solve the problem quicker.
+Regular expressions would be simpler in this case.

 ## Regular expressions

 Regular expressions are an incredibly powerful tool for matching patterns and extracting data from text.
-The topic is huge, so we can only just touch on it here, but if you aspire to be a powerful programmer then you should learn.
+The topic is huge, so we can only just touch on it here, but if you aspire to be a powerful programmer then you should think about learning!

 You can read more about how to match patterns on this page: http://docs.python.org/2/howto/regex.html#regex-howto

 Try this in ipython, and play around with it.
-The () brackets 'capture' data for us to read later. \w+ is the way we specify a regular expression to match some number of word characters (includes all of A-Z, a-z).
+The () brackets 'capture' data for us to read later.

+ * `\w+` is the way we specify a regular expression to match some number of word characters (includes all of A-Z, a-z).
+ * `.*` matchs any number of any characters.

     import re
     text = "raspberry pi is cool"
-    match = re.search('raspberry is (\w+)',text)
+    match = re.search('rasp.*is (\w+)',text)
     if match:
         print match.group(1)